 - Unzip the content of the zip into your Magento installation in the directory app/code/

 - Then run the commands:

 php bin/magento setup:upgrade php bin/magento setup:static-content:deploy -f php bin/magento cache:clean

-The language switcher will be displayed by default in a floating top right position on your website.
-You are welcome to customize it as you wish with CSS.
+The language switcher will be displayed by default in a floating bottom right position on your website.
+You are welcome to customize it from the Linguise dashboard.

 As an option, you can activate a local cache system that stores URLs and its related multilingual content to serve the pages faster.
 The local cache will save some data transfer between Linguise server and your website server.
 The cache is used only when a page has already been translated and has not been updated.
 The cache kept in priority will be the cache from the most viewed multilingual pages.

 As an option, you can define the amount of cache stored in MB.
 In the following example the cache is activated and the amount of cache to keep is 500MB:

 /** Basic configuration **/ public $cache_enabled = true; public $cache_max_size = 500; // In megabyte